 Another standout is El KAME, Ulew’s proposal for the national cocktail of Guatemala.
 Since 2011, this cocktail has represented Guatemalan pride, blending pepita, lime, salt, syrup, orange, and white rum, creating a refreshing and flavorful tribute to the country.
 The ambiance at Ulew is just as captivating as the drinks.
 The exposed brick walls and candlelight create an intimate setting, perfect for sipping on cocktails and losing yourself in conversation.
 It’s a place that feels authentically Guatemalan, down to every last detail.

 To find it head to 3ra Calle Poniente #4 in Antigua Guatemala and walk through the red phone booth to find the entrance to this enchanting speakeasy.
-Ulew is open Monday through Sunday from 2pm ato 11:45pm, they take no reservations so if you’re visiting on a Friday or Saturday arrive there early.
+Ulew is open Monday through Sunday from 2pm to 11:45pm, they take no reservations so if you’re visiting on a Friday or Saturday arrive there early.
 Something else that makes Ulew unique is that they do not have a menu and their unique cocktails are always changing, let the bar tender surprise you!

 Charleston: Step Back Into the Roaring Twenties